About me

 Credits

-- The sliding effects in the projects column, and text area on this and some other pages, was done with MooTools.
+- The sliding effects in the projects column, and text area on this and some other pages, was done with an ancient version of MooTools.

 - The zoom effect on many of the project photos was done with HighSlide, made by Torstein Hønsi.